Best Sun Shirts for Running of 2026

 What is a UPF rating?

-You can calculate the percentage of rays a material will allow through by using its UPF rating.
+You can calculate the percentage of rays a material allows through by using its UPF rating.
 For example, a UPF-50-rated material will allow 1/50th of the rays through, or 2%.
-Even our lowest UPF-rated shirt, the Outdoor Research Echo Hoodie, with a UPF 20 rating, only allows 1/20th of sun rays through, or 5%.
-A material needs at least a UPF rating of 15 to be considered sun-protective.
+Even our lowest UPF-rated shirt, the Outdoor Research Echo Hoodie, with a UPF 15 rating, only allows 1/20th of sun rays through, or 5%.
+A material needs a UPF rating of at least 15 to be considered sun-protective.

-A thin cotton shirt will have about a UPF 5 rating and let about 20% of rays through.
-If you’re looking for the most protection possible, choose a shirt like the Black Diamond Alpenglow Hoody or the REI Co-op Sahara Shade Hoodie with a UPF 50+ rating.
+A thin cotton shirt will have a UPF rating of about 5 and let about 20% of rays through.
+If you’re looking for the most protection possible, choose a shirt like the Black Diamond Alpenglow Hoody with a UPF 50+ rating.

 What UPF rating should I look for in a sun shirt?

-On the other hand, if you’re running in hot conditions and want to stay as cool as possible, a shirt like the Outdoor Research Echo Hoodie will do the trick while still providing a decent level of protection.
+On the other hand, if you’re running in hot conditions and want to stay as cool as possible, a shirt like the Himali Eclipse Sun Hoodie or Outdoor Research Echo Hoodie will do the trick while still providing a decent level of protection.
 Our favorite shirt, the Janji Sunchaser 50 Hooded Long Sleeve, has a UPF 50 rating and is also made of very light material.

 Best Sunshirt for Running - trail running in Arc'teryx Taema Hoody